Best Hotels for Overnight Stays on Your Road Trip

-Ok, so you need to be a member (or know one) to stay at Soho Farmhouse, but if you can snag an invite, then make sure you spend a night at this glorious Cotswolds hotel.
+Okay, so you need to be a member (or know one) to stay at Soho Farmhouse, but if you can snag an invitation, then make sure you spend a night at this glorious Cotswolds hotel.
 It's set in 100 acres of land and offers spacious accommodation and on-site facilities, an inside-outside pool (you'll see what we mean when you get there!), plus delicious food.
 Think of Soho Farmhouse as the ultimate country retreat.

 Rates start from £350 per night

 The Lake District is one of the most scenic areas of the UK, and the Gilpin Hotel & Lake House is a lovely little hotel for an overnight stay.
 It's been called " the epitome of a modern country-house hotel pumped up with a dash of bling" by the Telegraph, and who are we to argue?
 Rooms include glass-and-wood stand-alone lodges, which give you complete privacy.

 If you find yourself on a road trip to London, then you'll want to stay in a nice central location.
 And it doesn't get more central than Marylebone, where you'll find the Nobu hotel.
 Set on Portman Square, the hotel is a hop and skip away from the shops of Oxford Street and Bond Street, as well as the world-class attractions of the West End.
 The only drawback is that you'll need to pay the congestion charge.
 Boo!